Yusef-Ahmed/Design-Patterns-With-JS/README.md

 // Implementation
 class TV {
   turnOn() {
-    return 'TV is ON';
+    return "TV is ON";
   }
 }

 class Radio {
   turnOn() {
-    return 'Radio is ON';
+    return "Radio is ON";
   }
 }